-Date Version Description

-(New) Certification Version Maintenance

-Approved by CWG for Publication on July 28, 2016.

-September 8, 2016 1.2.2 Updates:

-Clarifications to add "Functional" Certification (so as not to be confused later with Security or Biometrics Certification).
-Interoperability Event - Event Logistics: 90 Day Interop Policy changed due to On Demand.
+Date Version Description • (New) Certification Version Maintenance Approved by CWG for Publication on July 28, 2016.
+September 8, 2016 1.2.2 Updates: Clarifications to add "Functional" Certification (so as not to be confused later with Security or Biometrics Certification).
+Interoperability Event - Event Logistics: 90 Day Interoperation Policy changed due to On Demand.
 On Demand Registration Calendar updated from example table to screen shot of actual calendar on the FIDO Website.
 Derivative Test Plan requirements now include Conformance Self-Validation Testing.
 Specification Version Retirement clarifications that Derivatives cannot be applied for against versions of the specification that are retired.
-Approved by CWG for Publication on September 8, 2016.

-December 1, 2016 1.2.3 Updates:

-Test Tools Added clarification that test tool results (and for UAF authenticators, Vendor IDs) will be verified prior to Interoperability Testing registration.
+December 1, 2016 1.2.3 Updates: Test Tools Added clarification that test tool results (and for UAF authenticators, Vendor IDs) will be verified prior to Interoperability Testing registration.
 Interoperability Testing Added text to support third-party lab hosting of Interoperability Events.
 Added requirements for U2F Authenticators to submit metadata Certification Issuance Clarifications on how all certification fees must be paid in full before a Certificate will be issued.
-Added requirements for U2F Authenticators to submit metadata Approved by CWG for Publication on December 1, 2016.

-February 7, 2017 1.2.4 Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.
+Added requirements for U2F Authenticators to submit metadata February 7, 2017 1.2.4 Updates: Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.

-(base) certification.

 Date Version Description Approved by the Board Certification Committee on February 7, 2017.
-March 9, 2017 1.2.5 Transport Certification requirements updated from Mandatory to Optional.
+March 9, 2017 1.2.5 Updates: Transport Certification requirements updated from Mandatory to Optional.
 Approved by CWG on March 9, 2017.
 May 10, 2017 1.3.0 Updates to support Authenticator Level 1 and Level 2 Certification: Added Sunset Dates for Functional Certification Policy.
 Removed Change Control section (replaced by Sunset Dates) Added Authenticator Level 1 Certification Testing Procedures in the Testing Procedures section, including mapping table to Authenticator Security Requirements that are tested during Conformance Self-Validation and Interoperability Testing.
 Included Vendor Questionnaire instructions to explain the process for L1 Authenticators to record the Authenticator Level 1 Test Procedures within the VQ.
 Added Authenticator Certification to the Certification Issuance section.
-Authenticators complying to this version of the policy and later will not be issued a Functional Certificate, they must continue to the Authenticator Certification program to receive an Authenticator Certificate.
+Authenticators complying to this version of the policy and later will not be issued a Functional Certificate, they must continue to the Authenticator Certificate.
 Added reference to the Authenticator Certification Policy.
-Approved by CWG on May 4, 2017.
-Approved by BCC on May 10, 2017.
+June 15, 2017 1.3.1 Addition of the option to list multiple Derivatives on one Certification Request as long as they are from the same Base Certificate.
+Addition of Revocation section within Certification Issuance.
+Removal of some L1 Interoperability Requirements as decided by SRWG.
+Approved by CWG on June 15, 2017.